Timeline of EAB progress in Lincoln

 December, 2018: EAB infestations are known in 35 states and five Canadian provinces.
 EAB is now active or closing in on all zones where ash trees grow in the USA.

-May 1, 2019: A program of “adoption” of public ash trees for insecticide treatment by private citizens begins in Lincoln.
+May, 2019: City of Lincoln Forestry starts a program for the “adoption” of public ash trees for insecticide treatment by homeowners.
 Click here for information on adopting a tree on city property.

 Click here to go back to the home page.